Frequently Asked Questions

 Grabbing their horn tells the goat you are willing to challenge for the dominance place in the herd.
 People have to be more dominate, so must not challenge, or allow challenge for their place in the herd.Horns vs No Horns

 Horns on a pack goat function as a cooling system - they each have a large blood vessel running through them.
 This allows the animal to let off some of their excess heat as the blood circulates through the horn.
 The heat dissipates to the surface of the horn.
 Horns are also good for protection against dogs and predators.
 If a goat is bottle raised (and no one played with its horns), it should not drop its horns to people.
 For people that want to or have shown dairy goats, the 4H and the American Dairy Goat Association rules are "no horned animals".
 This is for safety simply because many people do not hand raise their goats, and some breeds of goats tend to be more aggressive than others.
 If one chooses not to keep the horns, the best time to disbud (destroy the horn buds) is when the goat kid is ten days to two weeks of age.Disbudding is best done with the use of a hot iron, as pastes and castrator bands do not work well with goats.
 Whichever you chose, be consistent.It is not recomended to mix horned and no horns in the same herd.
 It can work but the horned have an advantage over the unhorned.
-(We have both, but we also have 35 acres for the goats to move around in, with nowhere one goat can "corner" another easily.)
+(We have had both, but we also have 35 acres for the goats to move around in, with nowhere one goat can "corner" another easily.)

 So how do you get pack goats to the trailhead?

 Goats are also easier to transport than larger pack animals.
 Three will fit nicely into a small pickup with a canopy.
 In a home made animal box will even fit in a SUV or Mini Van.
 Full sided pickups with simple wood sides can hold several.
 Of course, trailers always work - utility ones with adequate airflow (but covered from elements) or those meant for animals.
+Some form of wind protection is preferable.

 What is the Cost of a Pack Goat?